Review Of One Of The Most Kickass Horror Movies On Starz, Wes Craven’s ‘Shocker’

 — Bloody Disgusting (@BDisgusting) October 27, 2016

 That’s not to say there isn’t any suspense in this satirical horror film, but those scenes are few and far between.
 The primary reason genre fans should view this selection is because of the fun, nostalgic essence.
 There’s a couple of cameos to look forward to, including one from the “Sultan of Slasher” himself.
-If you look carefully, you’ll also be able to spot Elm Street’s Heather Langenkamp who appears briefly as a corpse.
+If you look carefully, you’ll also be able to spot Elm Street’s Heather Langenkamp, who appears briefly as a corpse.
 This also marks the first of three horror movies from Wes Craven that Alice Cooper has appeared in.

 (Warning: The trailer below contains some violent imagery.)